 Early Victorian Mahogany Expanding Dining Table By Johnstone & Jeanes

-In perfect original condition, this table is a development on a design by Robert Jupe in 1835 who patented a “An improved expanding table” which he originally produced in association with London cabinet maker John Johnstone of New Bond Street.
+This table is a development on a design by Robert Jupe in 1835 who patented a “An improved expanding table” which he originally produced in association with London cabinet maker John Johnstone of New Bond Street.
 After 1842, the firm became Johnstone and Jeanes and went on to achieve international fame, exhibiting a ‘circular table…made on the expanding principle’ at the Great Exhibition of 1851.

 English, circa 1850